bUrn-1337/guides/Web-Guide.md

 ---

 ## 🚀 Methodology
-1. **Reconnaissance** – Look for endpoints, parameters, hidden files, sinks where user input is going.
+1. **Reconnaissance** – Look for endpoints, parameters, hidden files, and sinks on the GUI where user input is going.
-2. **Input Testing** – Look at the source code, try to find where input is going and try payloads related to the sink
+2. **Input Testing** – Look at the source code, try to code that deals with the input, and try payloads related to the sink
 3. **Manipulate Requests** – Modify headers, cookies, and payloads.
 4. **Identify Vulnerabilities** – See how the application responds.
 5. **Exploit & Extract** – Use tools or manual techniques to retrieve sensitive data.